JayF-cs/James-Dev/README.md

 # Hi there, I'm James 👋

 🎓 I'm a Computer Science student at UCF
-💻 Currently learning full stack development (HTML, CSS, JavaScript)
-🧠 Exploring machine learning and Python projects
-🌱 Always learning and building!
+💻 Currently learning full stack development (HTML, CSS, JavaScript) 🧠 Exploring machine learning and Python projects as well as web development 🌱 Always learning and building!

 ## 🔧 Technologies